prabhu-prakash/SDC_ND_Projects/CarND-Behavioral-Cloning-Project/readme.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
-* behavioral_cloning.ipynb which visulaizes the training in eye pleasing way!
+* behavioral_cloning.ipynb which visualizes the training in an eye pleasing way!

 ###Model Architecture and Training Strategy

 ####1.
 Model Architecture

-* My model uses the nVIDIA DAVE-2 architecture for this task of predicting steering values (paper).
+* My model uses the nVIDIA DAVE-2 architecture for this task of predicting steering values [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 A summary of the model architecture is as below:

 ![alt text][image1]

 ####2.
 Attempts to reduce overfitting in the model

 * Being true to the DAVE-2 architecture, I didn't use dropout layer to reduce overfitting to training data.
 Instead, The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The classic observation of overfitting, where the training error continues to reduce beyond a certain training epoch, but the validation error starts shooting up was made and the epoch at which the validation error was the least was chosen as the final mode. this model was then tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The classic observation of overfitting - wherein the training error continues to reduce beyond a certain training epoch, but the validation error starts shooting up - was made and the epoch at which the validation error was the least was chosen as the final model. this model was then tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning